fleming12/hullrad.github.io/README.md

 To run HullRad on your local machine as a Python script, download the file HullRadV9.py and read the header for instructions on installing the necessary libraries.

 HullRadSAS is similar to the original HullRad but it also provides the amount of two types of macromolecular hydration, shell and entrained.
+Version 1.1 fixes a bug that overestimated Dmax and affected rotational diffusion calculations.

 If you publish work that uses HullRad please cite one of the following references: